TheDogHusky/nekoviewer/README.md

 ## Setup

 Please use the installer for your operating system in the releases.
-Otherwise you'll need Node.js v20 or never, alongside Yarn.
+Otherwise, you'll need Node.js v20 or never, alongside Yarn.

 Make sure to install dependencies: